ASP-Labs/writeups/HackQuest2017/day5/README.md

 ## Radio

-Since Task's description asks us to connect via `nc`, then we don't have choice except as to do it.
+Since Task's description asks us to connect via `nc`, then we don't have any choice except do it.

 ```bash
 nc 35.195.97.218 31337 | head -c 300
 Hey you're entering into secure zone.
 Enter Password:
 ```

-It was so kind to see the password `antiNSAradiospy` in the description.
-Pretty easy.
+The password is given to us: **antiNSAradiospy**.

-Then we got some options to choose radio frequency in range `[2401, 2402, 2403, 2404, 2405, 2406, 2407, 2408, 2409, 2410, 2411]`.
-According to the description we got `I/Q`-data, for people who are not working with radio signals it is known as simple radio raw data.
+Then we got an option to choose radio frequency in range `[2401, 2402, 2403, 2404, 2405, 2406, 2407, 2408, 2409, 2410, 2411]`.
+After selecting a frequency we received some strange stream radio data.
+According to the description this is `I/Q`-data.

 Consider the first frequency signals.